Indian Hills Water District follows all State of Colorado Regulations to ensure clean, safe drinking water for our community.

 On an annual basis, IHWD is required to report to our community a summary of our water testing and inspection results.

-These Consumer Confidence Reports (CCRs) are delivered to each customer before the end of June reporting results for the previous year.
+These Consumer Confidence Reports (CCRs) are delivered to each customer with a link provided by email before the end of June reporting results for the previous year.